Glasgow: The city that is always reinventing itself

 GENERAL INFORMATION

-- DURATION: COACH AND GUIDE AT YOUR DISPOSAL FOR UP TO 7 HOURS
+- DURATION: BUS AND GUIDE AVAILABLE UP TO 7 HOURS

 NOTES

-- People with reduced mobility who use a wheelchair must be accompanied by another person who can assist them.
-Please use foldable wheelchairs, since the coaches do not have lifts or ramps.
-(Shore2shore is not responsible if the client does not inform us of their situation at the time of booking)
+- People with reduced mobility who use wheelchairs must be accompanied by another person who can assist them.
+Please use foldable wheelchairs, as buses do not have lifts or ramps.
+(Shore2shore is not responsible if the client does not inform about their situation at the time of booking)